dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

 excellent even by today's standards.

 DOSBox Staging can emulate all common variants of the MT-32 family, but it requires ROM dumps of the original hardware devices to do so.
-So first we need to download these ROMs [from here](https://archive.org/details/Roland-MT-32-ROMs) as a ZIP package ([mirror](https://files.dosbox-staging.org/Files/ROMs/roland-mt-32-roms.zip)), then copy the contents of the archive into our designated MT&#8209;32 ROM folder:
+So first, we need to download these ROMs [from here](https://archive.org/details/Roland-MT-32-ROMs) as a ZIP package ([mirror](https://files.dosbox-staging.org/Files/ROMs/roland-mt-32-roms.zip)), then copy the contents of the archive into our designated MT&#8209;32 ROM folder: